30 Valuable Life Lessons for Peaceful and Mindful Living

 Everyone should have a Bucket List, in my opinion.
 It's pretty easy to come up with 100 things that you want to achieve.
 Give it a shot then get busy marking items off!

 Day #29: Parenting

 Once your kids are grown, you're in an all-adult relationship.
 You no longer tell them what to do or how to conduct their life; you've taught them to be good and to do good while having given them the tools and space they needed to become their individuals.
 The choices are theirs alone, and no matter what they decide, you are merely in a supportive role, giving advice only when asked for, loving unconditionally, and making a mess in their house every chance you get to get them back!

 "Parenting is a job that you will never resign from, yet you only have to be the boss for a short time, then you get demoted to a volunteer."—Debra Roberts (me)

 Day #30: Love and Marriage

 True love is passionate, fun, exciting, and organic.
-It's not something you look for, it's something that finds you; often when you least expect it.
+It's not something you look for; it's something that finds you; often when you least expect it.
 "Marriage" is about being best friends and truly enjoying one another's presence, no matter where you are or what you're doing.
 It is not about the things you do on an obligatory basis, like birthdays or anniversaries.
-It's the little things you do each day to make one another feel special and loved; that are spontaneously from the heart.
-Love is not forced.
+It's the little things you do each day to make one another feel special and loved; that is spontaneously from the heart.
+Love is no forced.
 There is a difference between being married and having a marriage.
 Ponder that.

 © 2018 Debra Roberts